hipsterusername/omarchy-waveform-dark-theme/README.md

 - Icons - Red-dark Yaru icons

 ## Installation
-1. Copy this theme directory to your omarchy themes folder
+Install using Super + Alt + Space > Install > Theme > Style

-2. Ensure you have a suitable Waveform wallpaper in `backgrounds/dc3b9142-19c7-4f9b-8578-337ed0430621.png`
+OR

-3. Apply the theme using your theme switcher
+Copy this theme directory to your omarchy config themes folder

 ## Wallpaper Suggestions
 Look for images featuring: